 Never doubt your confusion with your meds.
 If you don’t understand your meds, feel effects from taking your medications or have any concerns contact your medical provider or if it’s serious call 9-1-1.

-Long Beach Memorial Expands Pharmacy Services Long Beach Memorial pharmacy services are conveniently located on campus for patients, staff and the community.
+Long Beach Medical Center Expands Pharmacy Services Long Beach Medical Center pharmacy services are conveniently located on campus for patients, staff and the community.
 The pharmacy services include: free local delivery, free mail order, medical supplies, nutritional products and online services.
-You do not need to be a patient or discharged patient to receive great pharmacy care and services - anyone can take advantage of the services offered by Long Beach Memorial pharmacy.
+You do not need to be a patient or discharged patient to receive great pharmacy care and services - anyone can take advantage of the services offered by Long Beach Medical Center pharmacy.
 Major credit cards are accepted and direct insurance billing is provided.